 - Yes/No – I have functional skills or industry knowledge that will allow me to contribute in class and group projects.

 - Yes/No – I have experience working with and leading others toward a common goal.

 If you answered “No” to any of the above, you probably shouldn’t be applying in Round 1.
 Take some time to assess your profile, and then take action to ensure that you will be competitive at your target programs.
 Depending on the areas where your profile is lacking, you may be ready for Round 2 in January.
 If you fall short in several dimensions, you should consider waiting until next year.
 See “12 Tips to Enhance Your Business School Profile,” “Five Tips to Build Your Quantitative Profile,” and “Build Your MBA Leadership Profile Through Community Involvement” for guidance on strengthening your profile.

 Will Your Applications Be STRONG?

-Assuming your profile and experiences make you a competitive applicant, let’s focus on how your applications are coming together and what additional work you must knock out in the next four to eight weeks.
+Assuming your profile and experiences make you a competitive applicant, let’s focus on how your applications are coming together and what additional work you must do in the next four to eight weeks.
 Answer the following:

 - Yes/No – I have started an online application for every program to which I want to apply.

-- Yes/No – I have entered my recommender’s contact information into the application and provided them with guidance on what is expected of them and when it is due.
+- Yes/No – I have entered my recommender’s contact information into the application and provided them with guidance on what is expected of them and when the recommendation is due.